wihqwss/void-tool/README.md

 # void.tool

-**void.tool** is a simple and powerful command-line utility for working with Discord webhooks.
+**void.tool** is a simple and powerful command-line utility for working with Discord.
-It allows you to validate, spam, or delete any given webhook.

-> ⚠️ Educational purposes only.
-Do not use this tool to violate Discord's Terms of Service.
+> ⚠️ This tool violates Discord's ToS.

 ---